Why a gateway

 Putting TrustGate between your apps and your model providers gives you one control point for:- Multi-provider access — first-class adapters for OpenAI, Anthropic, Azure OpenAI, AWS Bedrock, Google Gemini, Vertex AI, Groq, Mistral, and DeepSeek (plus any OpenAI-compatible endpoint), behind one OpenAI-compatible surface.

-- Smart routing & load balancing — round-robin, weighted, least-connections, random, and semantic strategies, with health checks and fallback chains.
+- Smart routing & load balancing — simple routing, fallback chains, round-robin, weighted, least-connections, random, and smart routing by complexity label (Simple / Medium / Hard).

-- Cost & abuse control — request rate limiting, token/dollar LLM budgets, per-model cost caps, request-size guards, and embedding-based semantic caching to cut spend on repeated prompts.
+- Cost & abuse control — request rate limiting, token/dollar LLM Budget, and request-size guards.

 - Tool & prompt governance — allow-list, validate, and reshape the tools an agent can call; inject and version system prompts; restrict which models a consumer may reach.